- 10 Finsbury Square, London EC2A1AF

 - +44 (0) 20 7628 2000

-The Advocate General has today ruled that a trade mark that combines the colour red (or more specifically Pantone 18 1663TP) and shape can be refused or declared invalid.
+The Advocate General recently ruled that a trade mark that combines the colour red (or more specifically Pantone 18 1663TP) and shape can be refused or declared invalid.
 (Christian Louboutin, Christian Louboutin SAS v Van Haren Schoenen BV (Case -163/16)).

 The case of Christian Louboutin, began in 2012 when Louboutin filed a trade mark infringement claim against Van Haren, a Dutch company selling high-heeled women’s shoes with red soles.
 Van Haren counterclaimed that Louboutin’s mark for the colour red as applied to the sole of shoe (as reproduced below) was invalid.